My last Spec Kit article answered a brownfield question:

 The Operational Tax of Doing This

-This is the part that can get lost if the article only talks about model quality.
+This is still the part that can get lost if the article only talks about model quality.

 Routing phases across providers is not free.
 It adds: